 Although protein-rich products are safe and beneficial for every hair texture, there are a lot of factors that determine which one you should use, including the “type of protein (keratin, silk, etc.), the intensity of the protein treatment, the current condition of the hair at the application and how often it’s applied.”

-She says, "Ask yourself- is your hair damaged or healthy?
+She says, “Ask yourself if your hair damaged or healthy?
 Is it coarse, medium or fine?
 High, medium or low porosity?
-Is it chemically treated, consistently manipulated and thermally compromised?"
+Is it chemically treated, consistently manipulated and thermally compromised?”

 Courtney recommends a protein pack or light treatment for slightly damaged and over manipulated tresses, while deeper treatments work best on chemically treated or heat compromised locks.